nullbitsco/ESPRemoteSerial/README.md

 ## To-do
 1. Locally include Bootstrap and jQuery and inline them into log.html (for networks without internet access, since these files are currently fetched from their respective CDNs)
+1. RAMDisk logging as an option to eliminate the need for a SPIFFS partition